1 Hour / 1 CE

 • Intended Audience

-This training is designed for psychologists, social workers, and counselors who want to deepen their understanding of insomnia and learn effective strategies to address sleep issues within behavioral health populations.
-The program is suitable for professionals at any stage of their career and is especially valuable for those working in behavioral health, clinical psychology, counseling, sleep health, or integrated care settings.
-Participants will gain practical skills to support clients experiencing insomnia, with content tailored to a variety of clinical environments.
+This training is intended for psychologists, social workers, counselors, and other professionals who want to deepen their understanding of insomnia and learn effective strategies to address sleep issues within behavioral health populations.
+It is particularly relevant for those specializing in behavioral health, clinical psychology, counseling, sleep health, and integrated care, with content tailored to support clients experiencing insomnia across a variety of clinical environments.

 • Experience Level